ANTI-BRIBERY AND CORRUPTION

-For the purpose of the UK Bribery Act 2010, offences can fall under four categories; offering a bribe, receiving a bribe, bribing a foreign official and failure to prevent bribery.
+For the purpose of the UK Bribery Act 2010, offences can fall under four categories; offering a bribe, receiving a bribe, bribing a foreign official and failure to prevent bribery by a corporate organisation.
 Each of these categories are described in more detail below.

 Offering a Bribe

 The offering, promising or giving of a reward to induce a person to perform a relevant function or activity improperly.

 For example, you offer a potential supplier tickets to the Travel Convention, but only if they get their company to agree to do business with us on favourable terms.
 This would be an offence as you are making the offer to gain a commercial and contractual advantage.
 We may also be found to have committed an offence because the offer has been made to obtain business for us.
 It may also be an offence for the potential supplier to accept your offer.

 The accepting of, agreeing to accept or requesting of a reward in return for performing a relevant function or activity improperly.

 For example, Supplier promises to give you free accommodation on your next family holiday, but makes it clear that in return they expect you to give them a favourable audit score.
 It is an offence for a Supplier to make such an offer.
 It would be an offence for you to accept the offer as you would be doing so to gain a personal advantage.